harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/build-scan-push-workflows/build-scan-push-sto-only.md

 - [Aqua Trivy](https://www.aquasec.com/products/trivy/), a popular open-source tool for scanning container images.

-Once you complete this tutorial, you'll have a complete end-to-end pipeline that you can easily adapt to a wide variety of use cases.
+Once you complete this workflow, you'll have a complete end-to-end pipeline that you can easily adapt to a wide variety of use cases.
 You can also copy/paste the [YAML pipeline example below](#yaml-pipeline-example) into Harness and update it with your own infrastructure, connectors, and access tokens.

 The following steps describe the workflow: